🎁 PET BIZ FRIENDS! Save $100+ on My Most Popular Offers → LAST CALL!

 >> Save 10% on your test with my promocode!
 Just enter “torimistick” at checkout.

-What You’ll Learn from an Intolerance Test for your Dog
+What You’ll Learn from an Intolerance Test for Your Dog

 I’m not sure about other at-home dog allergy tests, but the results I got back from 5Strands categorizes all of the 350+ items on a 4-point scale from Level 0 Gray (meaning they’re totally in alignment with your pet) to Level 3 Red (meaning a severe intolerance that can cause noticeable symptoms).